Summer Ops Camp is a three-day, immersive program designed to help mountain resort operators grow and improve their summer business.

 Anakeesta is one of Gatlinburg’s most ambitious and fast-growing attractions, designed to compete in a high-traffic destination by continuously adding new reasons to visit.

-Guests arrive via scenic gondola and move through a layered mountaintop environment of elevated walkways, including the 16-bridge Treetop Skywalk, gardens, and a mix of attractions integrated throughout the site.
-Signature features like the Anavista Climbing Tower offer 360° views, while continued investment—including a mountain coaster—keeps the experience evolving.
+Guests arrive via the brand new Crystal Express gondola with all-glass cabins and move through a layered mountaintop environment of elevated walkways, including the 16-bridge Treetop Skywalk, gardens, and a mix of attractions integrated throughout the site.
+Signature features like the AnaVista Climbing Tower offer 360° views, while continued investment—including a mountain coaster—keeps the experience evolving.

-At night, the park shifts with Astra Lumina, an immersive light and sound experience designed to extend visits beyond daylight hours.
+At night, the park shifts with Astra Lumina, an immersive light and sound experience designed to extend visits beyond daylight hours, plus we'll get a first look at the brand-new Firefly Experience.

 Anakeesta offers a clear example of how ongoing investment, thoughtful layout, and phased development can drive repeat visitation and increase dwell time in a competitive market.